chmouel/pipelines-as-code/docs/content/docs/guide/gitops_commands.md

 * `cancel-all-comment`
 * `ok-to-test-comment`

-The dynamic variable will return `pull_request` as the event type instead of the specific categorized GitOps command type.
-This is to handle backward compatibility with previous releases for users relying on this dynamic variable.
+...it will actually return `pull_request` as the event type.
+This is for compatibility with older versions of Pipelines as Code, so things don't break for people who are already using `{{ event_type }}`.

-This currently only issues a warning in the repository matched namespace but will then be deprecated and changed to return the specific event type.
+This is just a temporary thing, though.
+We're currently showing a warning about this, and eventually, `{{ event_type }}` will return the *specific* GitOps command event type instead of just `pull_request`.
+Just something to keep in mind!